2019–20 Luton Town F.C. season

 The 2019–20 season was the 134th in the history of Luton Town Football Club, a professional association football club based in Luton, Bedfordshire, England.
-Their promotion from League One in 2018–19 meant it was the club's first season in the Championship after a 12-year absence and 94th season in the English Football League.
+Their successive promotions from League Two in 2017–18 and League One in 2018–19 meant it was the club's first season in the Championship after a 12-year absence and 94th season in the English Football League.
 The season ran from 1 July 2019 to the end of the 2019–20 Championship season.